dataleonlabs/yap/docs/middlewares.md

 For more information on `Request`, `Response` and `Context`, see the [Request API Reference](docs/api/request.md), [Response API Reference](docs/api/response.md) and [Context API Reference](docs/api/context.md).

-## Yap Application

-The object created when executing `new Yap()` is known as the Yap application object.

-The application object is Yap's interface with node's http server and handles the registration of middleware, dispatching to the middleware from http, default error handling, as well as configuration of the context, request and response objects.

-Learn more about the application object in the [Application API Reference](docs/api/index.md).